List of Marvel Cinematic Universe films: Box office performance

-The Marvel Cinematic Universe is the highest-grossing film franchise of all time worldwide, both unadjusted and adjusted-for-inflation, having grossed over $28.7 billion at the global box office.
-Several of its sub series such as the Avengers, Iron Man, Captain America, Thor and Spider-Man film series are among the most successful film series of all time.
+The Marvel Cinematic Universe is the highest-grossing film franchise of all time worldwide, both unadjusted and adjusted-for-inflation, having grossed over $32.4 billion at the global box office.
+Several of its sub-series such as the Avengers, Iron Man, Captain America, Thor, and Spider-Man film series are among the most successful film series of all time.
 From July 2019 to March 2021, Avengers: Endgame was the highest-grossing film of all time.
+With the release of Deadpool & Wolverine (2024), the MCU became the first film franchise to cross $30 billion.

 Critical and public response

 Accolades

-The films of the Marvel Cinematic Universe have been nominated for awards, including 26 Academy Awards, of which it won 4.
+The films of the Marvel Cinematic Universe have been nominated for numerous awards, including 27 Academy Awards (winning four).

 Repurposed projects

 These projects were in development as films from Marvel Studios before becoming television series under Marvel Television: